-- The adjustments of the anti-tipper must be carried out by a qualified technician.

-- ° This adjustment is required with reference to the position and diameter of the rear wheel as well as the user conditions and his particular safety limits. - $\underbrace{\overset{\circ}{\amalg}}{\text{blue}} \quad \mbox{Make sure that the anti-tipper device is fitted correctly on each side (if applicable), the spring button (A) and fixation (C) must be locked into position.$
+- The adjustments of the anti-tipper must be carried out by a qualified technician. - This adjustment is required with reference to the position and diameter of the rear wheel as well as the user conditions and his particular safety limits. - Make sure that the anti-tipper device is fitted correctly on each side (if applicable).
+The spring buttons (a) and (b) must protrude fully through their respective hole.

-3.11 Seat cushion
+3.9 Seat cushion